Maby0/lottery-api/README.md

 NOTE: Auth endpoints are not yet secured.
 Avoid submitting any personal information with your requests.

-Path: /auth/signup
+Path: /auth/signup<br>

-Method: POST
+Method: POST<br>
 Description: Create a user account for lottery participants.
-Returns an error message if the user already exists.
+Returns an error message if the user already exists.<br>
 Request body:

 ```